-Freehold purchase of a house is much less common than a group of leaseholders coming together to buy the freehold of their block of flats (in a process called collective or freehold enfranchisement).
+Freehold purchase of a leasehold house is much less common than a group of leaseholders coming together and buying the freehold of their block of flats (in a process called collective or freehold enfranchisement).

-Freehold purchase or enfranchisement of a house in this way is much less common for one simple reason – there are relatively few leasehold houses.
+Enfranchisement, or buying the freehold of a house in this way is much less common for one simple reason.
+There are relatively few leasehold houses.
 Individual flats are always sold on a leasehold basis and the vast majority of houses are freehold.

 Leasehold Houses – More Common Than You Might Think

 However, although estimates vary, the United Kingdom is believed to contain approximately 5m leasehold homes.
 Unsurprisingly almost all of them are flats – but you might be surprised to learn that approximately around 670,000 of them are actually houses.